For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 After completing the project, some students present their work at regional or national conferences or publish their findings.

-Your senior capstone and the STAR program are not the only opportunities to participate in research at Drexel.
+Your senior capstone, STAR, and SuperNova are not the only opportunities to conduct research at Drexel.
 Students can also volunteer, use federal work/study funds for paid opportunities, and participate in research for credit.
 Check out resources for finding research for more ideas.

 If you are interested in learning more about Drexel Dornsife’s undergraduate public health degree programs, request more information to speak with a member of our admissions team.